carbon-language/carbon-lang/flang/documentation/semantics.md

 #### Step 2.
 Process the specification part
 1. Setup implicit rules
 1. Process imports, uses, and host association
-  - Host association logically happens here; can be deferred until referenced?
 1. Add the names of the internal and module procedures
 1. Process declaration constructs in a single pass
 1. Apply implicit rules to undefined locals, dummy arguments and the function result
 1. Create new scopes for derived type, structure, union

+Host association logically happens at step 2; perhaps host association can be deferred until the symbol is referenced?

 At this point, all names in the specification part of the parse tree reference a symbol.